 What is mycoplasma genitalium?

-Mycoplasma genitalium is a bacterial infection that is spread through sexual contact.
+Mycoplasma genitalium is a sexually transmitted bacterial infection that is spread through vaginal and anal sex.

-It can infect the urethra, cervix and anus.
+It can infect the urethra, cervix (top part of the vagina) and anus.

 What are the symptoms?

-Often there are no symptoms and people can catch and pass on mycoplasma without knowing it.
+Often there are no symptoms, so people can have mycoplasma and spread it without knowing.

 When people do have symptoms they can include:

-Mycoplasma genitalium can also infect the anus (there are usually no symptoms).
+Mycoplasma genitalium can also infect the anus (bottom) but there are usually no symptoms.

 How is mycoplasma genitalium spread?

-Mycoplasma genitalium is sexually transmitted through unprotected vaginal and anal sex.
+Mycoplasma genitalium is sexually transmitted, it can be passed on through unprotected vaginal and anal sex.

 When should I have a mycoplasma genitalium test?

-Testing for mycoplasma is not currently recommended for people who don’t have symptoms.
+Testing for mycoplasma is not currently recommended for people who don’t have any symptoms.

 You should have a mycoplasma test if:

-• you have a sexual contact who has been diagnosed as having mycoplasma genitalium
+- you have a sexual partner who has been diagnosed as having mycoplasma genitalium.

 How is mycoplasma genitalium tested?